mrb06/Codepath/README.md

 Using Android Studio to program an app to change the background, text color, and text information using a button as an user interface.

 ### App Walk-though
-I am currently in the Dominican Republic and uploading the GIF of the recorded video using the Recordit app is not working.
-I can submit the recording at a later time past the prework deadline.
+I am currently in the Dominican Republic and have very limited internet.
+I recorded my screen using Recordit but could not generate the GIF link due to very slow upload speeds.
+I can upload or email the GIF after I come back on September 12th if possible.
 I hope you understand.
 <img src="YOUR_GIF_URL_HERE" width=200><br>